Reverse Osmosis Systems

 Sediment Pre-Filter

-5-micron filter captures dirt, rust, sand, and large particles, protecting the RO membrane
+5-micron filter captures dirt, rust, sand, and large particles from your water supply — protecting the delicate RO membrane from clogging and extending its lifespan.

-Activated carbon removes chlorine, chemicals, and organics that could damage the membrane
+Activated carbon removes chlorine, chloramines, chemicals, and organics that could damage the RO membrane — while also improving taste and odor before the water reaches the membrane stage.

 RO System vs Other Filtration Methods